phac-nml/fetchdatairidanext/docs/usage.md

 ### `--rename_with_samplename`

-When `sample_name` is included in samplesheet will add prefix to read filenames (Default: true)
+When `sample_name` is included in the sample sheet, it will be prefixed to read filenames (Default: true)

 ## Custom configuration